Sometimes it can feel like there's a gap between the product team and the customers we serve. The Portal can help bridge it.

 - Show/hide the number of votes for each idea: Users will see how many have voted on each idea.

-- Remove productboard branding (premium feature available on the Scale and Enterprise plan): Hides the "powered by Productboard" badge
+- Remove productboard branding (premium feature available on the Enterprise plan): Hides the "powered by Productboard" badge

 - Customize Portal primary color: Match your brand's color scheme

 Customize the naming and explanation of the importance scoring: Name the “Critical”, “Important”, “Nice-to-have” and “Not important” differently.